International Students' Frequently Asked Questions

-- We encourage you to search through ESCC, check with your academic program, visit GWork and GW Human Resources to search for paid on-campus positions.
+- We encourage you to search through GWork, check with your academic program, and GW Human Resources to search for paid on-campus positions.
 Note: International students cannot be employed in a GWU campus position with benefits.

 - Elliott School alumni are working in many international organizations, including in the private sector, NGOs and the non-profit sector.

 - Networking with Elliott School alumni is often instrumental in finding internship and employment opportunities, and you will have many options to network with alumni both in person and online.
-Employer networking panels and employer site visits feature alumni in various fields, and you will have access to the ESCC Professional Network and the Elliott School LinkedIn groups to find alumni online.
+Also, employer networking panels and employer site visits feature alumni in various fields, and you will have access to the Elliott School LinkedIn groups to find alumni online.

 Once you receive your Optional Practical Training (OPT) after graduation, you might consider a range of employers.